7 Ways You’re Misusing Social Media Algorithms

 In line with this, Google’s Senior Webmaster Trends Analyst John Mueller recommended aiming for a page that loads within 2-3 seconds.

-There are a number of actions you can do to improve your page’s load time with varying degrees of technicality.
+There are several actions you can take to improve your page’s load time with varying degrees of technicality.

-Beyond that, here are some of the ways to increase your page speed, from most technical to least.
+Beyond that, here are some ways to increase your page speed, from most technical to least.

 If you have to do redirects, avoid doing them in the backend of your CMS (ie. via a plugin).
 Your site will be faster if you do redirects in the .htaccess file.